 Similarly, Level III technicians must also pass three written exams.
 Level IIIs must take a basic exam, which covers general NDT techniques and equipment, a method exam, which covers applied techniques and methods and a specific exam, which covers techniques, methods and equipment for a specific product.

 To qualify for the Level III exam, NDT technicians must obtain the number of training hours required for their preferred inspection method, which can be completed through colleges, vocational or technical schools, the Armed Forces or training companies.
-Candidates for ASNT, for instance, are expected to score at least a 70 on each individual exam and an 80 composite score.
-This also goes for industry sector qualification (ISQ) ASNT certifications, a relatively new cert meant specifically for oil & gas NDT jobs.
+Candidates for ASNT certification, for instance, are expected to score at least a 70 on each individual exam and an 80 composite score.
+This also goes for Industry Sector Qualification (ISQ) certifications from ASNT, a relatively new cert meant specifically for oil & gas NDT jobs.